 Once you are familiar with bike riding for at least a couple of years, think about upgrading your bike and further sharpen your riding skills.
 Skills like cornering and maneuverings in traffic also require practice which you can try at this stage.
 You can build a strategy for enhancing the riding skills.
 You can also join track-days and try your skills on race tracks.

 10. Bike Riding during the night:

 Riding at night must be avoided in the beginning.
 Experienced riders also find it very difficult to ride at night on some highways.
 It involves many risks such as unreadable or missing road signs: pedestrians, cattle & other animals.
 Besides, dangerous overtaking by other drivers and continuous high beams from the opposing traffic add to the risk.

 Make sure that your bike's headlamps and tail lamps are working properly.
 During long rides, your saddlebags must have reflective strips too.
-Your bike must have a reflector beside the tail lamp which helps in case if the tail lamp is not working.
+Your bike must have a reflector beside the tail lamp which helps in case if the tail lamp does not work.